 Back in Africa, I'd worked with a very corrupt national government and frequently visited with officials, even challenging them to join me to help bring justice to the suffering people around us.
 I pushed for permission to provide literacy, an irrigation system, and help for refugees they denied even existed, though clearly visible!
 I also took on fulfilling writing assignments.
 Both the writing and small projects, accomplished in spite of the corruption, I later saw as good preparation for taking on "organized religion".

 With a daughter already in college and a son in high school, the whole family was merely in survivor mode for two years after the trauma of our resignation.
 Of course, in 1988, it was unfathomable to imagine anything like the Worldwide Web being available within a decade or how it would level the playing field in all of this, connecting people around the world within seconds.
-Keeping secrets was about to become very hard for anyone!
-And that would change everything.
-We were still in terrible isolation, not knowing where to even find good counsel, as we wrestled with decisions about what to do with this powerful story.
-Yet, I know it's quite possible you are feeling very isolated today if you are just starting to sort things out--in spite of the resources now available.
-I trust you will find comfort and validation on these pages.Advice to Advocates:
+Keeping secrets was about to become very harder for anyone!
+Yet, for the foreseeable future, we were in terrible isolation, knowing not where to even find good counsel while sensing we weren't alone at all in the scheme of things.
+Sensing, in fact, that we were somehow on the brink, pioneering, stepping into the unknowns.
+How we wrestled with decisions about what to do with this powerful story!

 Never forget: People who cannot hear and respond wisely to the truth are not acting as people of faith at all.
 This will apply to the majority.
 Collusion happens because of fear and self-protection in people of the cloth, especially.
 For people devoted to a corrupt system, facing the truth often seems too high a price to pay for maintaining integrity.